userstyles-world/userstyles.world/docs/privacy.md

 - Username
 - Email address
+- Links to other platforms
-- Visited userstyle pages
+- Visited "userstyle details" pages
-- Visited userstyle install pages
+- Visited "userstyle install" pages

+Additionally, we also collect the data supplied by OAuth providers.
+However, we only use the email address and username in order to create your account and discard the rest of the data that was provided.

 ## How do we collect your data?